Riders of the Purple Sage: Other media

 In 1952, Dell released a comic book version of the novel (Dell # 372).

 Riders of the Purple Sage was adapted into an opera by composer Craig Bohmler and librettist Steven Mark Kohn.
 It had its world premiere in February and March 2017 by the Arizona Opera in Tucson and Phoenix.
-The opera was broadcast nationwide on November 25, 2017 on the WFMT Radio Network's American Opera Series, and broadcast internationally in 2018 via distribution to the European Broadcasting Union.
+The opera was broadcast nationwide on November 25, 2017, on the WFMT Radio Network's American Opera Series, and broadcast internationally in 2018 via distribution to the European Broadcasting Union.

-In popular culture

-Riders of the Purple Sage has inspired a number of homages, including:

-Three separate western bands have used the name Riders of the Purple Sage, one of which further inspired the name of country rock band, New Riders of the Purple Sage.

-Author Philip José Farmer's 1967 science fiction novella, Riders of the Purple Wage, and his 1980 Thieves' World short story, "Spiders of the Purple Mage."

-A two part scenario for the Dungeons & Dragons role-playing game titled "Tortles of the Purple Sage" appeared in Dungeon Adventures #6 and #7 (1987).

-Bobbi Anderson, a novelist who is the main protagonist of Stephen King's 1987 novel The Tommyknockers, mentions Riders of the Purple Sage as one of her favorite novels, indicating that her copy of it had been read "nearly to tatters."